Skip to main content

 • umbrellas, barriers, heaters and other articles used in connection with the outdoor consumption of food or drink.

-This furniture is required to be removable, which in principle this means it is not a permanent fixed structure, and is able to be moved easily, and stored away of an evening.
+This furniture is required to be removable, which in principle means it is not a permanent fixed structure, and is able to be moved easily, and stored away of an evening.
+The LURA 2023 clarified that other furniture not directly related to the consumption of and drinks, such as advertising boards, (which also need advertising consent under planning regulations) are not included.

 The Council would also expect the type of furniture to be ‘in keeping’ with the local area.